 - Quote generation: Creates a polished, accurate quote, often as a PDF or email-ready format, in minutes.

 If your team’s quoting workflow still involves too many tabs and approvals, CPQ is likely the first system you'll need in place.
-But quoting is only part of the picture.

 What is quote-to-cash (Q2C)?

-signed, nothing breaks down operationally.
+Quote-to-cash software connects sales to finance.
+It ensures that once you sign a deal, nothing breaks down operationally.
 It fulfills the orders, sends invoices on time, books revenue correctly, and doesn’t miss renewals.

-- Configure product and pricing, handled by CPQ
+- Configure, product, and pricing, handled by CPQ

-- Send quote to buyer
+- Send a quote to the buyer

-- Manage contract approvals and signature
+- Manage contract approvals and signatures

 - Generate billing once the deal is signed